-Applicants to and employees of most private employers, state and local governments, educational institutions employment agencies and labor organizations are protected under Federal law from discrimination on the following bases:
+Applicants to and employees of most private employers, state and local governments, educational institutions, employment agencies and labor organizations are protected under Federal law from discrimination on the following bases:

-Title VII of the Civil Rights Act of 1964, as amended, protects applicants and employees from discrimination in hiring, promotion, discharge, pay, fringe benefits, and employees from discrimination based on genetic information in hiring. of race, color, religion, sex (including pregnancy), or national origin.
-Religious practices where the accommodation does not impose undue hardship.
+Title VII of the Civil Rights Act of 1964, as amended, protects applicants and employees from discrimination in hiring, promotion, discharge, pay, fringe benefits, and employees from discrimination based on genetic information in hiring, job training, classification, referral, and other aspects of employment, on the basis promotion, discharge, pay, fringe benefits, job training, classification. referral, and of race, color, religion, sex (including pregnancy), or national origin.
+Religious discrimination includes failing to reasonably accommodate an employee's religious information and strictly limits disclosure of genetic information.
+Genetic information practices where the accommodation does not impose undue hardship.